wso2-attic/ballerina-integrator/README.md

 # Implementation
-If you want to skip the basics, you can download the git repo and directly move to the "Testing" section by skipping "Implementation" section.
+If you want to skip the basics, you can download the git repo and directly move to the "Testing" section by skipping the "Implementation" section.

 # Create the project structure